September is National Suicide Prevention Month: Recognizing warning signs and identifying treatment options

 • Creating enough time and space to reach out for assistance.
 You don’t want to feel rushed or pressured.

 • Finding a mental health professional who can help and offer compassion and empathy.
-Thriveworks has therapists and psychiatrists who are available to meet with you, often within a week of scheduling.
+Thriveworks has therapists and psychiatric professionals who are available to meet with you, often within a week of scheduling.

 • Remembering that feelings of guilt, inadequacy, and shame aren’t productive or realistic emotions to place on yourself.

 There’s nothing wrong with seeking out mental health services—anyone can benefit from talking to a provider.
-It doesn’t mean that someone is weak, dependent, or incapable of solving their mental health conditions or concerns.
+It does not mean that someone is weak, dependent, or incapable of solving their mental health conditions or concerns.

-What scheduling your first psychiatry or therapy session means is that you are prioritizing your emotional well-being and placing your needs first so that you can remain independent, successful, and (most importantly) happy in your daily life.
+Scheduling your first psychiatry or therapy session means you are prioritizing your emotional well-being and placing your needs first so that you can remain independent, successful, and (most importantly) happy in your daily life.

 • Clinical writer